Protein Sequence Analysis

 Infectious Diseases

 One of our traditional strongholds since the swine flu in 2009 is infectious disease research.
 Our FluSurver (https://flusurver.bii.a-star.edu.sg/) is the most complete one-stop influenza mutation analysis tool being used by researchers and surveillance experts globally.
 We have several published and ongoing projects with the WHO CC in Australia and National Influenza Centres relating to influenza drug resistance, viral fitness, host specificity and antigenic changes.
 The FluSurver is also a primary analysis tool for the global data science initiative GISAID, the most complete influenza database used by WHO flu surveillance networks.
+Our most recent FluCluster-AI tool allows near real-time surveillance and visualization of Influenza variants that predicts antigenic drifts, growth rates as well as automatic detection of variant correlations with clinical and epidemiological data (Figure 1).
 BII/A*STAR has been a technical and scientific partner to GISAID for several years providing analysis tools.

 Because we can quickly go from genomes to protein structures through modelling in our computers often only requiring the new sequences as input, our group offers powerful support in infectious disease surveillance and rapid outbreak investigations to get a quick handle on bugs here and around the world.
-Besides Influenza and hCoV-19, we also helped characterizing MERS, Ebola, HIV, Noro, Adeno, RSV, Hepatitis C, West Nile, Dengue and Zika viruses.
+Besides Influenza and hCoV-19, we also helped characterizing Mpox, MERS, Ebola, HIV, Noro, Adeno, RSV, Hepatitis C, West Nile, Dengue, Zika, Chikungunya and Oropouche viruses.
 Through close collaboration with the National Public Health Laboratory at the National Centre for Infectious Diseases of the Ministry of Health we contribute our knowledge and computational expertise at the national frontline for infectious disease surveillance.

 Human Mutations, Allergy and Enzyme Function Prediction